Nhendy12/whova-technical-test/README.md

   - Quereies local database based off of input and prints all rows that match

 How to run:
-  - Run program as follows: ./import_agenda.py 'filename'.xls
+  - Run program as follows: python ./import_agenda.py 'filename'.xls
-  - Run program as follows: ./lookup_agenda.py column value
+  - Run program as follows: python ./lookup_agenda.py column value